 For the sake of unity, you may decide to shine a light and lead by example.
 In other words, you’ll keep your mouth shut and not rock the boat.
 Even so, you may find yourself disconnected from the fellowship you once enjoyed.
 Conversations become superficial, and friendships task-based.
 You may feel like you’re on a different page because you are on a different page.

 8. Trust grace and it may cost you your family

 Grace has made many marriages and families stronger, but there are no guarantees.
 Sadly, a small proportion of marriages and families have been strained by this message.
 Truth is divisive.
 When some people receive it while others don’t, the result can be painful.

 God’s grace is amazing – it is the best news in the world.
 His grace is 100% free, yet you may pay a price for it.
 This cost is never charged by the Lord; it is levied by those who don’t fully appreciate all that Jesus did for us.

 I’ve listed eight ways you may pay for free grace.
 What did I miss?
 What price have you paid?
-I would especially love to hear from pastors and church leaders.
-Has the good news of grace cost you?
+I would especially love to hear from you, especially if you are a pastor or church leader.
+Has the good news of free grace cost you?
 If so, feel free to share the brief version (2-5 sentences) of your story below.

 Enjoy this article?
 Sign up to our free email list and we’ll notify you about new articles as soon they come out.
 No spam, we promise.